 Theoretical & Physical Biology Group

 The overall aim is to understand how cells integrate multiple guidance cues during migration.
-This project will involve the acquisition and analysis of experimental videos of cell motion in close collaboration with the Fly lab (Co-PI: Mohit prasad).
+This project will involve the acquisition and analysis of experimental videos of cell motion in close collaboration with the Fly lab (Co-PI: Mohit Prasad).

 Contact Us